boveus/hyrax-wiki/Hyrax-Development-Guide.md

 ### I've pushed my branch, which passed locally, to GitHub and the build failed on Travis-CI.
 What gives?
 I need to be able to reproduce this locally to get my branch merged.

-The three most common situations here are:
+The most common situations here are:

 * **Your test application is stale.** Regenerate it.
 * **Travis-CI picked up a newer version of a dependency than you have.** Delete your local `Gemfile.lock`, run `bundle install` again, and regenerate the test application.